What are sensitivity labels?

 Key features of sensitivity labels in Microsoft 365

-- Classification: As mentioned, you can tag content with labels such as “Confidential,” “Internal,” or “Public,”.
-This makes it clear how the information in question should be handled.
+- Classification: You can tag content with labels such as Confidential, Internal, or Public, making it clear how the information in question should be handled.

 Benefits of sensitivity labels